-Caring for an African Pygmy hedgehog isn’t as daunting as it first seems.
-We’ve had our little pygmy hedgehog called Hynee for three years and he’s been an absolute joy to look after.
+Caring for a hedgehog isn’t as daunting as it first seems.
+We’ve had our little hedgehog called Hynee for three years and he’s been an absolute joy to look after.

-Best 10 African Pygmy Hedgehog Care Tips?
-African Pygmy Hedgehog care requires giving them a well balanced diet that includes dry cat food, cleaning their cage regularly, bathing them at least twice a month, respecting their nocturnal lifestyle, keeping them warm to getting their nails clipped when they become too long.
+Top 10 Hedgehog Care Tips?
+Hedgehog care requires giving them a well balanced diet that includes dry cat food, cleaning their cage regularly, bathing them at least twice a month, respecting their nocturnal lifestyle, keeping them warm to getting their nails clipped when they become too long.

-It’s essential to use the following tips to make sure pygmy hedgehogs get the best care.
+It’s essential to use the following tips to make sure hedgehogs get the best care.

 Bathing them too often will keep them cleaner but will most likely dry out their skin and cause the skin especially around their legs to crack.
 If this is not managed effectively, the cracked skin can lead to sores and possibly infections.